-DxWnd is a Win32 hooker that intercepts the window creation event for the configured tasks and alter the behaviour of several system call (from user32.dll, GDI32.dll and the DirectX libraries) in order to get a proper behaviour of fullscreen programs, but in a windowed environment.... too complicated?
+DxWnd is a Win32 hooker that intercepts and alter the behaviour of window messages and APIs by means of event interception and code injection directed to the configured tasks in order to get a proper behaviour of fullscreen programs, but in a windowed environment.... too complicated?
 Well, actually DxWnd is a tool that does its best to let you run fullscreen applications in a window.